airmanss/GAMPoint/README.md

 Please adjust the dataset paths, output paths, GPU settings, and other environment-specific parameters in the configuration files before running the experiments.

-## Data availability
+## Notes

-This repository provides the code and configuration files required to reproduce the GAMPoint experiments reported in the manuscript.
+The original Pointcept codebase is used as the base framework.
+The GAMPoint-specific implementation, configuration files, and preprocessing scripts are provided in this repository to support reproducibility of the manuscript.

 The ScanNet v2 and S3DIS datasets are not redistributed in this repository.
-Users should obtain the datasets from their official sources and prepare them following the Pointcept data preparation pipeline.
+Users should obtain them from the official dataset providers and prepare them following the Pointcept data preparation pipeline.

-The experimental result files supporting the manuscript findings, such as main results, ablation results, repeated-run results, per-class metrics, variance analysis, and statistical tests, should be provided separately as the minimal data underlying the manuscript findings.

 ## License and acknowledgement